Joseph Calleia: Legacy

 Calleia was posthumously honored by the Malta postal authority with a set of two commemorative stamps issued in 1997.
 In 2005, a bust of Calleia by sculptor Anton Agius was installed at his birthplace in Malta on the initiative of then 15-year-old Eman Bonnici.

+The house in Mrabat Street, St. Julian's where Calleia lived after 1963 was demolished in September 2023.